kennethtanmh/Docker-file-upload/README.md

 # File-Upload-Mini-Assignment
-This project check if two uploaded files are the same by checking their checksum The modules are dockeized using Docker Compose
+This project check if two uploaded files are the same by checking their checksum and modules are dockeized using docker compose